Do you feel like your negative emotions control you?

 Life would be intolerable if you had to deal with all your troubles in one go.
 We need time to digest our feelings, get new perspectives and find solutions.

-However, when you feel like a prisoner to your negative emotions, that’s a STOP sign.
-It means that you’re neglecting yourself and you should slow down to take care of your emotions.
+But when we feel like a prisoner to our negative emotions, that’s a STOP sign.
+It means we should take care of ourselves and our emotions.

 They’re waiting for you to accept them.